mvolkmann/blog/src/swift/SwiftUI.md

 they are stacked vertically.
 Otherwise they are placed on one row.

-If no buttons are provided, a default "OK" button with a role of `.cancel` is provided.
+If no buttons are provided,
+an "OK" button with a role of `.cancel` is provided.

 <figure>
   <img alt="SwiftUI alert before taps" style="width: 60%"